November 3, 2021

 Circular solutions are crucial for reducing human impact on the environment and keeping materials away from landfills and in the production-consumption loop.
 This solution is a part of the low carbon circular economy, which aligns with Australia's 2025 National Packaging Target to shift to 100% reusable, recyclable or compostable packaging.
 Tetra Pak is partnering with SIG Combibloc and saveBoard to work with multiple stakeholders along the value chain to bring this technology to NSW is a true example of cross-industry collaboration.
 The facility is expected to be operational around September 2022.

 Soon your cartons will make up walls, but until then make sure to check whether your local council accepts cartons in kerbside collection or if they can be recycled through your state CDS scheme with Recycling Near You.

 If you are interested to learn more about Tetra Pak’s sustainability initiative, click here.

-Neha became a Planet Arker in August 2021.
-She brings over a decade of experience in marketing communications and describes herself as a "one-woman band", having worked across all PR, Corporate Communications and Marcom functions.
-Currently a Master of Sustainability candidate at the University of Sydney, she is doing her academic research project at Planet Ark on the topic - Applying the UN Sustainable Development Goals (SDGs) in Organisational Planning & Strategy.
+Neha brings over a decade of experience in marketing communications and describes herself as a "one-woman band", having worked across all PR, Corporate Communications and Marcom functions.
+As a Master of Sustainability candidate at the University of Sydney, she did her academic research project at Planet Ark on the topic - Applying the UN Sustainable Development Goals (SDGs) in Organisational Planning & Strategy.
 She is passionate about combining the two disciples - communications and sustainability and climate science.
 She loves food, travelling and books.